foobarth/haproxy-centos-builder/README.md

 You can try and build a different version by providing it as an argument to the builder.

     make VERSION=1.6.5 RELEASE=2

+# Grab the artifact

+If you're in a hurry and willing to trust some guy on github, [you can download a package here](https://github.com/timcharper/haproxy-centos-builder/releases/).